 Skip to content

-Disaster displacement, one of the biggest humanitarian challenges of the 21st century.
+Disaster Displacement, One of the Biggest Humanitarian Challenges of the 21st Century.

 Hurricane season is on.
 The floodwaters have receded, but you still hear the sound of your house being torn apart by the wind while waves crash at your doorstep.
 Your neighborhood is devastated and your home destroyed.
 Your ability to make a living is wiped out overnight.
 Humanitarian assistance is insufficient.
 Your child needs urgent medical care, but no functioning hospital remains.